Teresa "Tracy" Draco di Vincenzo Bond

 - Good Scars, Evil Scars: He cut his own earlobes.

-- Karma Houdini: Not totally, as he has broken his neck and lost a lot of money and resources by the end of the movie, but he manages to escape justice.
+- He doesn't totally succeed in this in the end, as he has broken his neck and lost a lot of money and resources by the end of the movie, but he manages to escape justice.

 - Mad Scientist: He involves himself in the conception of the virus he plans to unleash.

 - Made of Iron: He's still alive after getting his neck broken and is functional enough to drive a car.

 - Right-Hand Cat: He has one here, albeit it only makes a brief appereance.